ferrocyante/vyang/README.md

 - This theme is **only compatible with single toolbar mode**.

 ### 5. Clean Up Extra Icons
+- type `about:config` in your url bar and go to advanced preferences.
+- Search for `zen.theme.content-element-separation` and set it to `10`.
 - Remove unnecessary icons from the toolbar.
 - Move them to the **hovering toolbar on the right side** to avoid cluttering the tabs section.

 ### 6. Enable Tab Groups
 - type `about:config` in your url bar and go to advanced preferences.